The new DIY pick and place machine needed a way to feed SOIC, TSOP and other tube-supplied chips to be picked and placed using the machine.

-The base of the vibratory feeder was milled from a section of 11mm thick delrin and the chip holders milled from 4mm aluminium plate which fit into the base.
+The base of the vibratory feeder was milled from a section of 11mm thick Delrin and the chip holders were milled from a sheet of 4mm aluminium plate which fit into the base.

-The sides of the feeder which support the tubes of components made from 0.5mm thick carbon fibre and this has the vibration motor fitted to one side.
-The back support is 8mm brass rod and will have additional spaces to support all six the component tubes.
+The sides of the feeder support the tubes of components are made from 0.5mm thick carbon fibre and this has the vibration motor fitted to one side.
+The back support is an 8mm brass rod and will have additional spaces to support all six component tubes.